 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in. ~John Muir

 And that was us.
-We had been noticing the dogwood blossoms for a full week as we went back and forth, in and out of the neighborhood.
+We had been noticing the dogwood blossoms for a full week as we went back and forth, in and out of the neighborhood and thought it was time to take an up close look and sketch some dogwood chalk pastels.
 The pink dogwoods, across the street at the park, called to us to stop and enjoy.
 So, late one afternoon, after the yard chores, we walked up to the front of the neighborhood.

 And we looked up close at the dogwood blossoms.
 These that had started to fade already.
 We enjoyed the glorious spring day.
 Walked back home and stayed out until sundown.
 Because the days are growing longer and the mosquitoes have not quite caught up with us yet.

 Spring came early in our part of the world this year.
 A full three to four weeks early as far as perennials and flowering trees go.

 A couple weeks later, after the dogwood all had their summer coat of leaves, we pulled up an up-close photo and studied.
 What we noticed most was the intricate detail of the green middle.

 We sure are enjoying our pastel trays.
 They are easy to pull out and place for everyone to reach the colors.

 We pulled out the chalk pastels and we sketched.
 The sketching made us notice even more.
 Look at the little curve on the end of each petal.
 The lines of color each petal holds.
 The varying shades of green!